FFMG/myoddweb.classifier/readme.md

   - Changed from MSTest to NUnit, (because of Moq)
   - Create multiple interfaces for the engine.
 - Fixed an issue with logging, not all types of logs were added to the db.
+- Fixed a couple of colour issues in the option dialog.

 #### 0.7.0.2-0.7.0.4 (04/10/2017)